Edit Blog Post

 However, Timur is also remembered as a patron of the arts, mostly because he pillaged the very best materials & artisans wherever his rampages took him, and then put them to good use back in his capital of Samarqand.
 As a result, Samarqand quickly became Central Asia’s economic and cultural centrepiece, as well as a centre of

 Alisher Navoi Opera & Ballet Theatre, Tashkent

-a centre of learning during the reign of Timur’s grandson Ulugbek.
+learning during the reign of Timur’s grandson Ulugbek.
 Nowadays, it’s a sprawling & fairly modern town of Soviet-built blocks & wide streets, sprinkled with isolated pockets of ancient splendour.
 Some of which are truly amazing - the Registan, (pronounced with a hard ‘g’; it means ‘dusty place’ in Tajik), was probably the single most impressive (man-made) sight I came across in Central Asia.
 Catching a crowded marshrutka

 from the train station directly to the Registan, stumbling across the busy road, blinking against the sun, and suddenly finding myself gazing up in wonder at the three majestic medressas